 Alexander Belov

-Born in Leningrad, USSR, in 1981 into a family of forest engineers, he accompanied his parents on expeditions to Siberia, the Urals and the northern regions of Russia.
-He first studied philosophy, then studied contemporary art; since the 2010s he has worked as a visual artist.
-He was a tutor contemporary art at the School of New Art at the Pushkinskaya 10 art centre in St Petersburg.
-In 2022, following the start of the full-scale invasion of Ukraine, he left Russia and now lives and works in Vienna, Austria.
+Born in Leningrad (USSR) in 1981 to a family of forestry engineers, he travelled with his parents across Siberia, the Urals and the northern regions of Russia.
+He first studied philosophy before moving into contemporary art.
+He works across painting, performance and new media.
+His main themes are nature, memory and post-internet society.
+He is a member of the art groups “The Party of the Dead” and “BLACKOUT Collective”.
+He was a curator at the School of New Art at the Pushkinskaya-10 Art Centre in St Petersburg.
+In 2022, after the full-scale invasion of Ukraine began, Alexander left Russia and now lives and works in Vienna, Austria.

 ARTIST STATEMENT